dusevitch/gp-cochlea-estimator/README.txt

 	The folder structure should contain the following in addition to this Readme.txt file:

-	- JRMPC
+	- JRMPC (add code here)
-		- All code from the JRMPC library folder contents availble at [https://team.inria.fr/perception/research/jrmpc/] should be placed here
+		- All code from the JRMPC library folder contents available at [https://team.inria.fr/perception/research/jrmpc/] should be placed here
 		(ex.)
 		- jrmpc.m
 		- utils